silky/chrisdone-homepage/posts/twitter-problem-loeb.markdown

 The ends of the wall are the only ones who only have _one side_ defined in terms of their single neighbor, which makes complete sense.
 Their volume is always `0`.
 It's impossible to have a puddle on the edge.
-A will be defined in terms of X, and B will be defined in terms of Y.
+A’s “right” will be defined in terms of X, and B’s “left” will be defined in terms of Y.

 But how does this approach avoid infinite cycles?
 Easy.
 Each column in